We’ll cut straight to the point. Point solutions for managing your safety, aren’t safe.

 Software will help you mitigate issues, but too many solutions can bring about new problems as well.
 When you are trying to expand, or extend your company footprint beyond a few projects, or even onto larger projects, multiple point solutions create issues of user operability, vendor relationship management, data silos, and lack of standardization.

 Learning to operate software is often a challenge for field teams who may either be tech-newbies or tech-averse.
 Multiplying this learning curve throughout several teams may only lead to greater challenges and frustrations.
 Between the time dedication they’ll need to learn several new apps with differing interfaces, and having to train or onboard new team members, the once “quick and cost efficient” solution becomes exactly the opposite.
-Let’s not ever get into version control issues or multiple upgrade requirements per vendor…(ugh).
+Let’s not start talking about version control issues or multiple upgrade requirements per vendor…(ugh).

 Data is an even bigger issue when it comes to implementing and using point solutions.
 Point solutions are appointed to serve one function within the business unit and they often lack integration or interoperability.
 This means that the data does not automatically sync with other software often creating silos of information that require double data entry to aggregate key data (which has its own risk), reduction in insight due to limited reporting capabilities, and clouds the overall picture of production and performance construction needs to make informed decisions and get the project done safely.